After Applying Medical Restraints To A Combative Patient You Should Know These 7 Legal Pitfalls — Avoid Costly Lawsuits Now

 9 min read

 Ever walked into a room where a patient is thrashing, shouting, and you know the only way to keep everyone safe is to restrain them?
-You’ve probably felt that rush of adrenaline, the split‑second decision, and then… the silence that follows.
+So you’ve probably felt that rush of adrenaline, the split‑second decision, and then… the silence that follows.
 That moment is the start of a whole new checklist you can’t afford to ignore.

 What Is Post‑Restraint Care